h4ckd0tm3/project-athena/Curriculum/Module 11 - Linux and Server Security/lectures/lecture_2_hardening.md

 ### Config SELinux

-A incredible crucial setting is to enforce the SELinux rules.
-SELinux stands for Security-Enchanced Linux and is a kernel securtity module.
+A incredibly crucial setting is to enforce the SELinux rules.
+SELinux stands for Security-Enhanced Linux and is a kernel security module.
 It has been integrated into various distributions but is set to only warn the user upon a rule violation.

 Steps as root:
 1. Change the ```SELINUXTYPE```in```/etc/selinux/config```